 Guides: Fannie Mae publishes several "Guides," including the Fannie Mae Selling Guide, the Fannie Mae Single Family Servicing Guide and the Fannie Mae Multi-Family Servicing Guide.
 The Guides are available in electronic form through www.allregs.com.

 Mortgage-Backed Securities: Fannie Mae sponsors several kinds of mortgage-backed securities, including ARMs and REMICs.
-Prospectuses and other information are available on the Mortgage-Back Securities section of the Fannie Mae Web site.
+Prospectuses and other information are available on the Mortgage-Backed Securities section of the Fannie Mae Web site.